drehnstrom/terraform-cicd-demo-gcp/README.md

 1. Create a new repository secret with the name `GOOGLE_CREDENTIALS`.
 The value or the secret will be the contents of your `key.json` file, but with the new line characters removed.
 Use the following bash command to strip newline characters: `cat key.json | tr -s '\n' ' '`.
 Run this command from the folder where you saved your Service Account key file.

-1. Once the secret is created navigate to the file `space-invaders/provider.tf` in your GitHub repository.
+1. Once the secret is created, navigate to the file `space-invaders/provider.tf` in your GitHub repository.

 1. In the `backend` configuration, change the `bucket` value to the name of the bucket you created earlier.